A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

 \subsection{Natural Science}

-The application of LLM-based agents in the field of natural sciences is on the rise due to the rapid advancement of large language models.
-These agents bring new opportunities for scientific research in the natural sciences.
-In the following, we present many representative domains, where LLM-based agents can play important roles.
+Natural science is one of the branches of science concerned with the description, understanding and prediction of natural phenomena, based on empirical evidence from observation and experimentation.
+With the ever prospering of LLMs, the application of LLM-based agents in natural sciences becomes more and more popular.
+In the following, we present many representative areas, where LLM-based agents can play important roles.